jandelgado/jled/README.md

 Use the `LowActive()` method when the connected LED is low active.
 All output will be inverted by JLed (i.e. instead of x, the value of 255-x will be set).

+##### Set maximum brightness

+The `MaxBrightness(uint8_t level)` method is used to set the maximum brightness level of the LED.
+A level of 255 (the default) is full brightness, while 0 effectively turns the LED off.

 ### Controlling a group of LEDs